mail us | mail this page

 External Hosting

 Hosting services range in price from less than $10 per month to many $100's of dollars.
-You get what you pay for in terms of reliability, software supported, permitted access, volume of data allowed, bandwidth, etc. - but do lots of homework before you choose.
-Increasingly external hosting is being provided using virtualized services which typically enables very high levels of user control over the hosted service.
+You get what you pay for in terms of reliability, software supported, permitted access, volume of data allowed, bandwidth, and so on - but do lots of homework before you choose.
+Increasingly, external hosting is being provided using virtualized services which typically allows very high levels of user control over the hosted service since, in effect, you may be the sole user of the virtual host (even though the physical host is shared by 10s or even 100s of virtual hosts).

 Dynamic DNS Services

-All externally visible IP addresses are forward-mapped (from name to IP) and in some cases reverse-mapped (from IP to name) via a DNS service.
+All externally visible (global) IP addresses are forward-mapped (from name to IP) and in some cases reverse-mapped (from IP to name) via a DNS service.
 Thus, if someone types www.example.com into their web browser it is translated via a DNS service to a specific IP address using a forward map.
-There are a number of organizations that will map site application services, such as web or email to a dynamic IP address by constantly monitoring and changing the addresses in the DNS.
-While this can be very effective in terms of cost savings there will always be a time lag between address changes which can interrupt external user service.
-In time sensitive cases it may be better to host the service externally rather than try and map it to a dynamic IP address.
+In most cases the IP address in the DNS is a static IP address.
+However, there are a number of organizations (Dynamic DNS providers) that will map names, such as www.example.com or mail.example.com to a dynamic IP address by constantly monitoring your Dynamic IP address and changing the addresses in the DNS whenever your IP address changes.
+While this can be very effective in terms of cost savings there will always be a time lag (will vary with the Dynamic DNS provider) between the Dynamic IP address change and when it is recognized by the Dynamic DNS Service which can interrupt external user access.
+This may not be problematic for many uses but in time sensitive services it may be catastrophic.
+In such cases it may be better to host the service externally rather than try and map it to a dynamic IP address.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.